tritonlmk/Vehicle-Detection/writeup.md

 ## Histogram of Oriented Gradients (HOG)

-HOG features is the most important features in this Machine Learning project, it can provide a test accurancy of 0.99.
+HOG features is the most important features in this Machine Learning project, it can provide a test accuracy of 0.99.
 While using other features but HOG features can only barely reach the test accuracy of 0.93

 ### 1.Extract the HOG features and histogram & binned color features from the training images.